julia-marquesb/Quote-Request-Form/README.md

 **Note:** This file contains only the front-end structure.
 A backend system is required to process the form submission (indicated by `<form action="submit">`).

-Or you use the link to view it in your browaser.
+Or you use the link to view it in your browser.

 ## 📜 Authorship and License